fullstackreact/30-days-of-react/day-25/post.md

 })
 ```

-> Shallow rendering is supported by `react-addons-test-utils` as well.
+> Shallow rendering is supported by `react-dom/test-utils` as well.
 In fact, Enzyme just wraps this functionality.
 While we didn't use shallow rendering yesterday, if we were to use it would look like this:
 >
 > ```javascript
 > const renderer = ReactTestUtils.createRenderer();